widh/15na-cli/README.md

 *IRONA Alarm App for Clients*

-This is a program that notifies fall detection from acquiring fall information from [15na-server](https://github.com/wldh-g/15na-server).
+This is a program that notifies fall detection from acquiring fall information from [15na-server](https://github.com/wldh-g/15na-server#readme).

 By building electron app, this works on almost all operating system include Mac, Windows, Linux.

 ### Requirements

-- **Node 10+**
+- **Node LTS**

 ### How To Use